anebz/cloud/Accreditations/aws_solutions_associate.md

 It can send notifications when events happen in a bucket.
 S3 event notifications are designed to be delivered at least once and to one destination only, e.g. SNS, SQS or Lambda but only one.
 You cannot attach two or more SNS topics or SQS queues for S3 event notification.
 If you need 2 SQS queues, set up a SNS queue and fan out to several SQSs.

+S3:ObjectRemoved:DeleteMarkerCreated is triggered when a delete marker is created for a versioned object and not when an object is deleted or a versioned object is permanently deleted.

 ### 2.2.
 EBS

-* They can only be attached to instances in the same AZ.
+* **They can only be attached to instances in the same AZ**, therefore don't support multi-AZ resiliency.
 Don't allow concurrent connections from multiple instances
 * EBS volumes spport live config changes in production, you can change volume type, size and IOPS capacity without service interruptions
 * EBS volumes are off-instance, they can persist independently from the life of an instance.
 To prevent EBS from being deleted when an instance terminates, set the value of DeleteOnTermination to False